lifeparticle/Markdown-Cheatsheet/README.md

 <br/>

+> [!IMPORTANT]
+> Check out the official documentation on GitHub  to learn more about writing and formatting syntax on GitHub for up-to-date information!

 Markdown is a method for writing formatted text using a simple plain text format.
 This guide will provide you with a comprehensive understanding of the key commands in Markdown, aimed at enhancing your GitHub README.

 You can read the full article on [Medium](https://towardsdatascience.com/the-ultimate-markdown-cheat-sheet-3d3976b31a0), but here's a brief overview of the most popular commands.